-This course provides practical application of mathematics and includes selected topics from consumer math and algebra.
+This course provides practical applications of mathematics and includes selected topics from consumer math and algebra.
 Some topics included are integers, percent, interest, ratio, and proportion, metric system, probability, linear equations and problem solving.
 This course does not apply toward the general core requirement for mathematics.

-MTH 120.
+\MTH 120.
 CALCULUS AND ITS APPLICATIONS.
 3 hrs.

-PREREQUISITE: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
+PREREQUISITE: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
 An alternative is that the student successfully pass MTH 112 with a grade of "C" or higher.